|

 habitats are endangered, farm animals suffering overcrowding on a

-factory-style farm, or the pets at your local animal shelter... animals
+factory-style farm, wild horses in need of rescue, the homeless pets at your local animal shelter,

 really need your help.